 However, Suppose you’re also selling through your store.
 In that case, it’s better to start using an integration app to divert the incoming eBay order requests to your store and begin fulfilling orders through the store.
 As it will not only help you manage inventory but also make shipping easier.

-The eBays product images need to be at least 500 pixels to list your products and at least 800 pixels to use the auto magnifier.
-People generally overlook this fact and use images taken with cellphones and upload them for listing products.
+The eBays product images need to be at least 500 pixels to list your products and 800 pixels to use the auto magnifier.
+People generally overlook this fact and use pictures taken with cellphones and upload them for listing products.

 Yeah, you read that right.
-The seller limit on eBay is a thing.
+The issue of seller limits on eBay is a thing.
 It has been put into the system to keep a check on user experience.
 It’s not your fault.
-If you’re new to eBay, it’ll cap your listings, which can be quite frustrating, especially if you are doing great on other platforms and in your store.
+If you’re new to eBay, it’ll cap your listings, which can be pretty frustrating, especially if you are doing great on other platforms and in your store.

 Reducing the number of items available per listing helps.
-You can also contact eBay and request them to increase the limit if you’ve had an excellent track record.
+You can also contact eBay and request that they increase the limit if you’ve had an excellent track record.

 Managing inventory happens to be the first thing every business owner learns.
 Every single seller out there wants to sell hard during the holiday season.
-But taking in orders that you can’t fulfill not only means losing a sale but also a customer.
-The customer, who trusted you with something that you couldn’t deliver.
+But taking in orders that you can’t fulfil not only means losing a sale but also a customer—the customer who trusted you with something that you couldn’t deliver.

 Be ready.
 Getting a large number of sales also means there will be a few, or maybe a little more than a few unsatisfied customers. eBay is a customer-centric platform and makes sure it has satisfied customers.
-So this leaves you with returns and refunds you would not like to make during the busy festive season.
+So this leaves you with an eBay seller issue of returns and refunds you would not like to make during the busy festive season.

 eBay entertains up to 30 days and more for return.
 You can use it to your benefit by starting to give the 30 days return.
-When you do so, eBay will start showing your products higher in its results.
-An added benefit is that it’ll build trust as the buyers will know that you can be trusted.
-Above all, if getting scammed on offering returns and refunds is what scares you, and stops you from providing returns on eBay.
+When you do so, eBay will begin showing your products higher in its results.
+An added benefit is building trust as the buyers will know that the customers can trust you.
+Above all, getting scammed on offering returns and refunds scares you and stops you from providing returns on eBay.
 Then, you can include specific terms in your return policy.
-Something like “Items should be returned with original tags and packaging” can work wonders.
+Disclaimers that state about returns that covers something like “Items with original tags and packaging” can work wonders.